-Insert the smaller hole plugs in the AUX RF connector hole at the bottom left and the REF connector at the bottom right.
-Align the open side of the plug with the flat side of the hole as shown in Figure 27.
+Insert one of the smaller hole plugs in the REF connector at the bottom right.
+Align the open side of the plug with the flat side of the hole as shown in Figure 30.
 If the plug does not have a cutout, use your diagonal cutters to clip out a section of the plug so it will fit into the hole.
+Similarly, install the other small plug in the AUX RF opening if the subreceiver connector was not installed.

-Figure 27.
+Figure 30.
 Installing Rear Panel Hole Plugs.